James-LG/Skyscraper/README.md

 Rust library to scrape HTML documents with XPath expressions.

+> This library is major-version 0 because there are still `todo!` calls for many xpath features.
+>If you encounter one that you feel should be prioritized, open an issue on [GitHub](https://github.com/James-LG/Skyscraper/issues).
+>
+> See the [Supported XPath Features](#supported-xpath-features) section for details.

 ## HTML Parsing

 Skyscraper has its own HTML parser implementation.
 The parser outputs a